 Sustainable Development Goals |

-PTT determines its standing point/participates in the sustainability networks and partnerships which covers all jurisdictions where we have operation.
-“Aimed at driving Thailand towards enduring low-carbon development.
+PTT has clearly defined its position in supporting and joining sustainability networks and partnerships, aiming to "Driving Thailand towards enduring low-carbon development.
 This commitment includes a proactive approach to addressing climate change promptly and supporting the organization's long-term goals of reducing greenhouse gas emissions.
-PTT aims to achieve interim Carbon Neutrality by 2040 and Net Zero Emissions by 2050, thereby contributing to efforts to limit global temperature rise to below 2 degrees Celsius.”
-To fulfill this commitment, PTT emphasizes the importance of sustainability network and partnership initiatives.
-These initiatives are primarily supported through membership fees, ensuring transparency and accountability in all engagements.
-PTT firmly prohibits any involvement in political lobbying or any activities that deviate from its core mission.
-Furthermore, PTT refrains from providing financial support or resources to political parties, organizations, or individuals with political affiliations.
-In addition to fulfilling tax obligations and other financial duties to the government, PTT adheres to the principles outlined in its manual of good corporate governance and upholds ethical standards and business ethics.
+PTT aims to achieve interim Carbon Neutrality by 2040 and Net Zero Emissions by 2050, thereby contributing to efforts to limit global temperature rise to below 2 degrees Celsius."
+PTT’s approach to supporting sustainability networks and partnerships primarily involves paying membership fees, with no involvement in political lobbying or other external interests.
+PTT does not provide financial support or resources to political parties or individuals with political affiliations, other than fulfilling its tax obligations and payments to the government in accordance with good corporate governance principles, business ethics, and business codes of conduct.

-PTT is committed to prioritizing support for sustainability networks and partnerships with the following primary objectives:
+PTT is committed to supporting sustainability networks and partnerships with the following key objectives:

-- Foster the development and advocacy of best practices in sustainability, human rights, and SSHE (Safety, Security, Health, and Environment) within the oil and gas industry and its associated sectors.
+- To develop and promote best practices in Sustainability, Human Rights, Safety, Security, Occupational Health, and Environment (SSHE) within the oil and gas industry and related sectors.

 Network/ Partnership |